Porsche 911 996 (1997-2005)

 Announced already in May, the Carrera 4S Cabriolet hit the roads in October 2003.
 In November it was chosen as the world’s most beautiful open sports car: This was the verdict of an international jury consisting of 17 independent artists, architects, art historians and designers.
 The jury voted the Porsche into first place in the “Convertible, roadster and convertible coupe” category.
 The jury members looked at 50 new models from 20 brands, competing in 8 categories.
 The journalist and publisher Bruno Alfieri, who created the “World’s Most Beautiful Automobile” award in 1993, said: "As far as I know we are the first committee that deliberately assesses only the car's beauty!
 For this reason none of the members are car journalists, who would be tempted to assess quite different, usually technical, aspects of the cars".

 Another version was announced in July, presented in September in Frankfurt and launched in October 2003 - the 911 GT3 RS street version.
 It was not based on the 996 GT3 RS racing car as the name suggests, but on the GT3 ClubSport.
 The engine power was unchanged at 280 kW, but an air collector on the engine lid uses pressure build-up to supply extra intake air to the engine at high speeds.
 The GT3 RS with its standard roll cage is 50 kg/110 lb lighter than the mk2 GT3 with rollcage.
 The weight was saved with ceramic brakes (-18 kg/40 lb), carbon-fibre front lid and rear spoiler, polycarbonate rear window, with the use of 996.1 dashboard (-5 kg/11 lb, thanks to no glove compartment), single mass flywheel (instead of the smoother but heavier double-mass version).
 The weight of the 996 GT3 RS is 1360 kg/2998 lb with full tank of fuel.
-Unfortunately the GT3 RS was not sold in USA and Canada.
+Because roll cages were not allowed in the USA, the GT3 RS was not imported by PCNA and therefore no sold in the USA and Canada.

 At the 2003 Frankfurt Motor Show the 40th jubilee of the 911 was celebrated.
 In addition to the 911 "40 years" edition, GT3 RS, Carrera 4S Cabriolet, the Turbo Cabriolet were introduced.